zholos/qml-legacy/README.txt

 It's recommended to run the test suite, test.q, to make sure that everything is working correctly.

-To rebuild the library, use the Makefile, which is for GNU make.
-There are configuration options near the top.
-On Windows, rebuilding requires Cygwin or another GNU environment.
-On other platforms, GCC is required.
-Although only tested on the platforms for which binaries are included, it should compile on any platform with a few tweaks.
-If you rebuild the library, make sure to run the test suite before using it.
+Building the library requires GNU make and GCC.
+On Windows, these are provided by Cygwin.
+The build, just run make.
+See the top of the Makefile for options.

+    make BLAS=atlas

+    make test

 4. Constants and functions